Anxiety and menstruation: what to do if you feel anxious?

 The pre- and post-menstrual period is particularly prone to high hormone fluctuations, and can result in a strong sense ofanxiety during menstruation.
-This anxiety before or after periods is one of the recognized symptoms of premenstrual syndrome (PMS).
+This pre- or post-menstrual anxiety is one of the recognized symptoms of premenstrual syndrome (PMS).
 When it presents these characteristics only during this part of the cycle, it is referred to as PMDD: premenstrual dysphoric disorder.

-Anxiety is a symptom of periods which can cause mood disorders of varying degrees of severity.
+Anxiety is in fact a symptom of menstruation that can cause mood disorders of varying degrees of severity.
 This aggravated premenstrual syndrome is generally marked by the following symptoms:

 • depression